guidefari/snippetbox/README.md

 - my question is especially centered around `func (app *application)`
 - learning module resolution and package management will probably be helpful tooo
   - that \*application exists in `main.go`

+## What is a struct, really?

+- various use cases